+A complementary line of work studies infinite-horizon average cost problems for continuous spaces under structural assumptions.
+One such direction involves linear MDPs where the transition models and the cost function are assumed to be within the linear span of known basis (feature) functions. \cite{weiAvgLinear,wuMinimaxAvg} and more recently \cite{hongAvgLinear,chaeAvgLinearMixture,hongAvgEfficient} study linear and linear mixture MDPs via the vanishing discount approach.
+For kernel-based function approximation, \cite{vakiliKernelAvg} propose an algorithm under reproducing kernel Hilbert space assumptions on the value function.
+In this paper, we do not make parametric assumptions on the model, and only assume weak or Wasserstein continuity of the transition kernel on a general standard Borel space, and establish almost sure convergence of (quantized) Q-learning to the optimal value of an explicit finite approximate model with near optimality guarantees.

-Almost all of these papers focus on MDP problems under infinite horizon average cost criteria for finite models, i.e. where the state and the actions spaces are finite, and thus are able to use the Markovian nature for learning.
+Almost all of these papers focus on MDP problems under infinite horizon average cost criteria for finite models, i.e. where the state and action spaces are finite, or impose parametric (linear/kernel) structure on the model and thus are able to use the Markovian nature for learning.

-Toward this end, in our paper we consider general continuous spaces for which we first construct a discretized model where we present weaker continuity conditions than currently available in the literature.
+To this end, in our paper we consider general continuous spaces for which we first construct a discretized model where we present weaker continuity conditions than currently available in the literature.
 After discretization, the convergence analysis for learning methods requires further adaptations as the discretized states are no longer Markovian.
 In addition, ergodicity conditions are required to ensure the stability of the associated stochastic iteration algorithms.
 For continuous models, the ergodicity conditions and the stability analysis differ significantly from those involving finite models.
-In particular, in our paper, while we obtain average cost counterparts of the analysis presented in \cite{KSYContQLearning}, which in turn builds on \cite{kara2021convergence}; additional technical methods are introduced in the paper for the convergence analysis; these are new even for finite model MDPs whose analysis in the literature has been restricted to the ODE methods as noted earlier.
+In particular, in addition to obtaining average cost counterparts of the analysis of \cite{KSYContQLearning} \citep[which in turn builds on][]{kara2021convergence}, the paper introduces additional technical methods for the convergence analysis that are new even for finite MDPs, whose treatment in the literature has been restricted to the ODE method as noted earlier.

 {\bf Contributions.} In view of the above, we address several open questions in the literature along the following directions: